jetbrains-academy/data-visualization-course/1_2_line_and_scatter_plots_matplotlib/1_theory/5_regression_plot/task.md

 Previously, we used only one type of visualization, but what if we want to build a scatter plot along with the line?
-With Matplotlib, we can easily do this—just call another method from `Axes`, and it will be plotted on the top of the previous ones.
+With Matplotlib, we can easily do this—just call another method from `Axes`, and it will be plotted on top of the previous ones.

 ## Task